sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - One Day, Many Archives: The Making of the LA as Subject Archives Bazaar
     - Don't Compete - Collaborate
     - Sharing Metadata: Building Collections and Communities
-  - Awards Luncheon and Address: Co-ops: Not Only for Farms but Archives, Dr. Larry Burgess, A.K.
+  - Awards Luncheon and Address: _Co-ops: Not Only for Farms but Archives_, Dr. Larry Burgess, A.K.
 Smiley Public Library
   - SCA Board Wrap-Up

 ## April 28-May 1, 2010: Seattle, Washington, Renaissance Seattle Hotel